Technologicat/mcpyrate/README.md

 from mcpyrate.multiphase import macros, phase
 ```

-Actually `with phase` is a feature of `mcpyrate`'s importer, not really
+Actually `with phase` is a feature of `mcpyrate`'s importer, not really a
-a regular macro, but its docstring must live somewhere, and it's nice if
+regular macro, but its docstring must live somewhere, and it's nice if `flake8`
-`flake8` is happy.
-This macro-import mainly acts as a flag for the importer,
+is happy.
+This macro-import mainly acts as a flag for the importer, but it does
-but it does also import a dummy macro that will trigger a syntax error if the
+also import a dummy macro that will trigger a syntax error if the `with phase`
-`with phase` construct is used improperly.
+construct is used improperly (i.e. in a position where it is not compiled away
+by the importer, and slips through to the macro expander).

 When multi-phase compilation is enabled, use the `with phase[n]` syntactic
 construct to define which parts of your module should be compiled before which